TamtePrathamesh/Dark-Thesis/README.md

 ## Changelog

-All notable or relevant changes to the "codeglace-theme" extension will be documented in this `CHANGELOG.md` file.
+All relevant changes will be maintained in `CHANGELOG.md` file.

 **Enjoy :) 🎨 🎉**